Speaking of HealthUnderstanding your heart test: What to expect, how to prepareFebruary 22, 2024

-Anticoagulation services are available when your clinician has prescribed an anticoagulation medicine (blood thinner) to reduce your chance of developing blood clots that could harm you.
-Anticoagulation services in Plainview, Minnesota, is staffed by clinicians with advanced anticoagulation training.
+Anticoagulation services are available when your clinician has prescribed an anticoagulation medicine (blood thinner) to reduce your chance of developing blood clots.
+Anticoagulation services in Plainview are provided by clinicians with advanced anticoagulation training.
 They work with your primary care provider and other specialists to help you manage your anticoagulation therapy.

 - Anticoagulation medication adjustment

 - Close supervision of treatment to ensure effectiveness and monitor side effects

 - Screening and education about food and drug interactions

 - Bridging therapy in the event of surgery or other procedures

 All services are provided virtually, with the exception of point-of-care testing.
 This can be performed at any of our laboratory locations.

 Patients who regularly take a blood-thinning medication, like warfarin, have various options for managing long-term care and testing their international normalized ratio (INR) levels.
 In addition to lab testing, home INR testing is a convenient and accurate method of INR-monitoring that allows individuals to test on their own schedules from the comfort of home.
 Patients interested in this program are encouraged to ask their providers for more information.